Multi-Task Faces (MTF) Data Set: A Legally and Ethically Compliant Collection of Face Images for Various Classification Tasks: Introduction

 The remainder of this paper is organized as follows.
 Section \ref{sec: Related} discusses previously published data sets of face images and highlights their limitations.
-Section \ref{sec: methodologyu} details how the MTF data set has been collected, processed and labeled.
-Section \ref{sec: data Specification} describes the structure of the data set in detail.
-Section \ref{sec: results} reports baseline results obtained when using the MTF data set with five different DL models.
+Section \ref{sec: methodologyu} details how our data sets have been collected, processed, and labeled.
+Section \ref{sec: data Specification} describes the structure of the data sets in detail.
+Section \ref{sec: results} reports the baseline results obtained when using the curated MTF data set with five different DL models, and compares its results with the non-curated version.
 The final section summarizes the key contributions of this work and outlines several lines for further research.